 A starter guide for busy manufacturing employers without the jargon

 Chief Economist, National Association for Manufacturers (NAM)

 Director, Center for Manufacturing Research, The Manufacturing Institute

 Chad Moutray serves as the NAM's economic forecaster and spokesperson on economic issues.
 He frequently comments on current economic conditions for manufacturers through professional presentations and media interviews and has appeared on various news outlets.
 In addition, Moutray is the director of the Center for Manufacturing Research at The Manufacturing Institute, the workforce development and education partner of the NAM, where he leads efforts to produce thought leadership, data and analysis of relevance to business leaders in the sector.
 Moutray was the chief economist and director of economic research for the Office of Advocacy at the U.S. Small Business Administration from 2002 to 2010.

-Vice President, Field and Client Development, Colonial Life
+Vice President, Marketing, Colonial Life

 Director, Market Development, Colonial Life

 In this role, Patrick McCullough is focused on developing cost-effective benefits and enrollment services.
 With over two decades of leadership and market development experience, McCullough is part of a unit that evaluates and strategically refines benefits programs to help clients achieve their business objectives.
 He recently worked with the Manufacturing Institute on its research study on compensation and labor market effectiveness.
 His expertise has been featured in Employee Benefit News, School Business Affairs, U.S. Mayors Magazine and The New York Times.

 Employee experiences that will help retain and delight your people.